telerik/ajax-docs/api/server/Telerik.Web.UI/RadDockLayout.md

 #### Remarks
 The corresponding StorageProvider will be used for the state storing functionality.

+###  RegisteredDocks `ReadOnlyCollection`1`

+Returns all registered docks with this RadDockLayout control.

+###  RegisteredZones `ReadOnlyCollection`1`

+Returns all registered zones with this RadDockLayout control.

 ###  RenderingMode `RenderMode`

 Specifies the rendering mode of the control.
 Setting the mode to Lightweight will yield